ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: UTF-8 Plain Text

 Description: Basic text subtitles.
-For more information, please look at the [Subtitle specifications]({{site.baseurl}}/subtitles.html).
+For more information, please look at the Subtitle section of the specification.

 ### S_TEXT/SSA